JeffMboya/Tensorflow_Cup_Detection/README.md

-# Tensorflow_Cup_Detection
+# Tensorflow_Image_Classification
-A tensorflow model to detect cups in images
+A tensorflow model to classify cups and plates using transfer learning.